prasannpatil1999/Hotel-Booking-Analysis-Using-Excel/README.md

 3. Dropped few columns that are required for analysis
 4. Applied Power Query transformations: removed duplicates, handled null values, Created new columns from existing.
 5. Corrected spelling errors, typos, and inconsistencies.
-6. Created new columns for insights (e.g., Total Revenue, Order Month/Year).
+6. Created new columns for insights (e.g., Room Status, Guest Types).

 ### Key Business Questions Answered
  1. Which Guest type has more bookings?